 The primary tools are a daily report comparing overall credit exposure and credit limits.
 Credit exposure is defined as the outstanding ledger balance, deferred payments and MTM of physicals.
 In addition a spreadsheet is prepared daily which shows balance that are overdue.

 The trader negotiating the transaction applies to the credit controller, Alan Jamieson, for a credit limit.
 Alan refers to financial statements and other information about the customer, and can grant credit up to $250k himself.
 Limits up to $4m can be granted by the MCC board, and above that by the MG plc board.
 Once approved, the limit stands on the system.
 The limits of active customers, and any current or forward credit exceeding that limit, are shown on the Daily Exposure report, produced and reviewed every day by the credit controller.
-There are currently approximately 280 credit lines standing, of which approximately [xxx] are active; the inactive lines are reviewed at least every 6 months by the credit controller.
+There are currently approximately 280 credit lines standing, of which approximately half are active; the inactive lines are reviewed at least every 6 months by the credit controller.

 It is possible for a trader to enter into a deal that puts a customer over their credit limit, however this is highlighted on the Daily Exposure report.
 AA reviewed this report at 31 March 2000 and noted that there were several balances in excess of credit limits.